 Circular dichroism (CD) spectra were collected on a Jasco J-815 spectrometer using a wavelength range of 190 nm to 260 nm and scan rate of 50 nm/min.
-Mpro was diluted to 2 $\mu$ M using 50 mM ammonium acetate and spectra were background subtracted using a 50 mM ammonium acetate solution.
+M^{pro} was diluted to 2 μM using 50 mM ammonium acetate and spectra were background subtracted using a 50 mM ammonium acetate solution.
 10 scans were collected and averaged at each temperature setpoint.
-Absorption at 222 nm, which represents $\alpha$ -helical character in a protein, was used for subsequent analysis.
+Absorption at 222 nm, which represents α-helical character in a protein,^{41,42} was used for subsequent analysis.
 CD spectra are shown in Figure S3.

-Data Analysis Native mass spectra were deconvoluted and identified using Unidec, while UVPD mass spectra were deconvoluted using Xtract in QualBrowser.
-Deconvoluted spectra were further analyzed using MS-TAFI to identify fragment ion types, generate abundance maps, and compare sequence coverages obtained over multiple experiments.
-UVPD fragments were normalized to the TIC of the fragmentation spectrum and identified in two out of the three replicates in order to be used for further analysis.
+Data Analysis Native mass spectra were deconvoluted and identified using Unidec,43 while UVPD mass spectra were deconvoluted using Xtract in QualBrowser.
+Deconvoluted spectra were further analyzed using MS-TAFI,44 a data processing program developed in-house to identify fragment ion types, generate abundance maps, and compare sequence coverages obtained over multiple experiments.
+UVPD fragments were normalized to the total ion current (TIC) of the MS/MS spectrum and identified in two out of the three replicates in order to be retained.
 Fragmentation data was mapped to the protein crystal structure (PDB: 7CAM) using PyMOL (PyMOL Molecular Graphics System, version 2.5.2 Schrödinger, LLC).
 All ion mobility data was processed using extracted ion chromatograms from the IM-MS experiments using a custom MATLAB script.